 \section{The Dual Codes of TECCs}

 In this section, we first give the parity-check matrices for the TECCs and then determine the self-dual conditions for the TECCs.

 In the following, we take the conorm of the rational divisors in $\mathbb{F}_{q}(x)$ which split or stay inertia in the elliptic function fields.
-In particular, we take even $n$ and we denote by $n=2s$ for some positive integer $s\in\mathbb{Z}_{>0}$ for the better discussions of the self-duality.
+In particular, we take even $n$ and denote by $n=2s$ for some positive integer $s\in\mathbb{Z}_{>0}$ for better discussions of self-duality.

 For any two codewords $\mathbf{a}=(a_{1}, a_{2}, \cdots, a_{n}), \mathbf{b}=(b_{1}, b_{2}, \cdots, b_{n})\in\mathbb{F}_{q}^{n}$, we consider the Euclidean inner product of $\mathbf{a}$ and $\mathbf{b}$.
 Then the dual code of a linear code $\mathcal{C}$ is defined to be